 The following section contains a summary of the material terms of the Funding 1 liquidity facility.
-The summary does not purport to be complete and is subject to the provisions of the Funding 1 liquidity facility, a form of which has been filed as an exhibit to the registration statement of which this prospectus is a part.
+The summary does not purport to be complete and is subject to the provisions of the Funding 1 liquidity facility agreement, a form of which has been filed as an exhibit to the registration statement of which this prospectus is a part.
+The Funding 1 liquidity facility is available to make payments on the issuer term advances and previous term advances and to pay certain senior expense amounts.